gaetjen/penultima_ideas/README.md

   * Schlangemann's penis size increases by 1 (max.
 3)
   * attach some kind of penis of that size to the piece
   * depending on size say: "Normaaaal" (1), "Groooß" (2) or "Gigaaantisch" (3)
-* Schlangemann captures every piece on a squares that are covered by his penis
+* Schlangemann captures every piece on squares that are covered by his penis
 * reference: [NSFW](https://www.youtube.com/watch?v=hxgo-n-vHZk)

 ```